controversial/controversial.io/redesign-TODO.md

 # To-Do List for Redesign
 A growing list of what I need to accomplish before the redesign is done

-- [ ] "Work" page

-- "About" page improvements
+#### Home page

+#### About page
 - [x] Improved jump from 3D to flat while scaling
   - Gradually reduce `rotmax` to 0 while shrinking and call `rotate` repeatedly
 - [ ] Reveal social icons when "find me online" clicked
   - 3d "flip" animation around X axis?

-- `LaptopCarousel` improvements
+#### Work page
+- [ ] the whole thing

+#### Navigation
 - [x] Close laptops completely and make animation more complex
   - When shifting:
     1. Close current laptop
     2. Rotate
     3. Open new laptop
   - decouples hinge from rotation
 - [x] Open when attempting to scroll down (Listen for `mousewheel`)
 - [x] Don't fuck up animations when triggering too many animations at once

-- Navigation improvements
 - [ ] Prevent Work page from flickering above other pages during page load
   - Put a solid gray div over the page that is removed when initial navigation is completed

+#### Misc
-- Improve performance
+- Performance improvements
   - [ ] Implement a `derender` event on `NavigationAnimationBase`
     - Can be used to halt expensive tasks when laptop contents are not visible
   - [x] Implement `will-change` everywhere

 - Mobile optimization
   - Improve responsive design